whl1729/note/computer/dp/gof/3_creational_patterns.md

     - Permits refinement of operations and representation.
     - Permits a variable number of instances.
     - More flexible than class operations.

+5. Related Patterns
+    - Many patterns can be implemented using the Singleton pattern, such as Abstract Factory, Builder, and Prototype.

 ### Discussion of Creational Patterns